 You must always leave the tiles to acclimatise before laying.
 Open up all the boxes, spread

 the tiles evenly over the area you will be laying and leave for a minimum of 24 hours before

 commencing fitting.
 This process also enables you to check tile quality, quantities and to 'rough

 layout' a floor pattern design before you begin fitting.

 Do not try to install directly after you have received your delivery - be patient!

-When fitting allow a minimum 5mm expansion gap between the floor and fixed points like walls
+When fitting allow a minimum 5mm expansion gap between the floor and any obstruction like walls

 or piers to allow for any slight expansion or contraction due to temperature changes.